 Look.
 I know that there is value in telling your prospect clients about who you are and what you’ve accomplished.
 Heck, in one of my profiles, I even detailed my experience rather than the benefit that the clients can get from me (I did it because the experience I shared greatly differentiates me from the other writers).

-All I’m saying is that you need to focus on telling your prospect clients about how they can benefit from hiring you, instead of focusing too much on who you are.
+All I’m saying is that you need for an effective cover letter to focus on telling your prospective clients about how they can benefit from hiring you, instead of focusing too much on who you are.

 As you can probably imagine, the whole “freebie strategy” will make you look like you’ve taken things a step further.
 And you can bet your family jewels that your clients will be able to see just that.